TRACK 1

 Drawing from “Prairie Spring,April Twilights & Other Poems", Dusk weaves its' magic through lush, lyrical poetry that Cather employs so skillfully.
 Mesmeric cello lines incorporate arpeggiated chords reminiscent of a classical guitarist, with sensuous English horn interweaving seamlessly transporting the listener into an otherworldly state.

 Nebraska: Post-Settlement channels the joy of Cather's selection from "One of Ours".
-It portrays the exhaustion of harvest & agrarian society in the 1880s.
+It portrays the exhaustion of harvest & the hardships of agrarian society in the 1880s.
 The oppressive, stifling heat of late-July transitions from a minimalist, solitary English horn to a joyous, energetic fanfare that fades away as the sun rises again.

 2. Nebraska, Pre-Settlement